programmeur77/todolist/README.md

 # todolist
 ### About
 --------
 The aim of this project is to practice NodeJS, Express and mongoDB, aside with jQuery, by creating a todo list.
+This is a basic CRUD API.

 ### How does it work ?
 ---------------------